pikatchu/closedsource/book/0110-the_trap.md

 "Nothing is going to save you, kid.
 Just spit it out.
 Where is the Companions' New York headquarters?
 How do we access it?"

-Leo’s eyes darted to Elias.
+Leo's eyes darted to Elias.

 Elias gave him a small shake of the head.